 A.6.
-Hidden hunger is the consumption of food that lacks in nutrients specifically, micronutrients like vitamins and proteins.
+Hidden hunger is the consumption of food that lacks nutrients specifically, micronutrients like vitamins and minerals.

 Q.7.
-Why plants derived from protoplast culture are named as somatic hybrids?
+Why plants derived from protoplast culture are named somatic hybrids?

 A.7.
-Since it is formed after the fusion of two different varieties of isolated protoplasts, where each possesses a desirable character to obtain a hybrid protoplast which can further be grown to form a plant.
+Since the plants are formed after the fusion of two different varieties of isolated protoplasts, they are known as somatic hybrids.
+Each protoplast possesses a desirable character to obtain a hybrid protoplast which can further be grown to form a plant.